conversant/disruptor/README.md

 # Getting Started

-Simply run the maven build to build and use the package.
+Run the maven build to build and use the package.

 ```$ mvn -U clean package```

 # Conversant Disruptor is on Maven Central

-Maven Java 8 users can incorporate Conversant Disruptor the usual way:
+Java 8 users can incorporate Conversant Disruptor from Maven Central:

 ```
 <dependency>
   <groupId>com.conversantmedia</groupId>
   <artifactId>disruptor</artifactId>
-  <version>1.2.10</version>
+  <version>1.2.11</version>
   <classifier>jdk8</classifier>
 </dependency>
 ```
-OR
+Or through the "main" jar

 ```
 <dependency>
   <groupId>com.conversantmedia</groupId>
   <artifactId>disruptor</artifactId>
-  <version>1.2.10</version>
+  <version>1.2.11</version>
 </dependency>
 ```

-Java 7 is also supported
+Java 7 is only supported in 1.2.10 and below.
+However, 1.2.11 and Java 8 is highly recommended for best performance.

 ```
 <dependency>